-The internal structure for the analog inputs are shown in Figure 10.
-Each input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first-order low-pass filter which gives the input immunity to high frequency noise.
+The internal structure for the analog inputs is shown in Figure 14.
+Each input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first order lowpass filter that gives the input immunity to high frequency noise.

-Figure 10.
+Figure 14.
 Structure of Analog Inputs